emn178/jquery-lazyload-any/README.md

 Sets events to trigger lazyload.
 Default is customized event `appear`, it will trigger when element appear in screen.
 You could set other events including each one separated by a space, ex: `mousedown touchstart`.

+### Notice
+You should initialize after the element add to page.
+Or it can't detect whether it's in screen.
+If you do that, you still can use `$(window).trigger('scroll')` to force detection.

 ## Example
 HTML
 ```HTML